ja0nz/bachelorarbeit/paper.md

 							|
 ```

 Effects are yielded by the asynchronous operation of messages and create actions returned to sender.
-Effects can be created by external messages, like subscription to an WebSocket, too.
-Effects may be created with additional resources from the server or syncing with local storage like in the polymer-shop.
+Effects can be created by external operations, like subscription to an WebSocket, too.
+Effects may be created with additional resources from the server or syncing with local storage like those in the polymer-shop.

-While the msg handlers are basic "dumb" switch statements the **smartness** solely arouse from intelligent controllers processing the message.
+While the msg handlers are basic 'dumb' switch statements the **smartness** solely arises from intelligent controllers processing the message.
 This communication model offers lots of possibilities for **evolutionary design** as child nodes can be loosely dropped.
-Every child node can be expanded into another full microservice or split up into separate nodes without notice of the service root.
-Communication might **fail graceful** providing a default console log  in case switches aren't defined yet.
+Every child node can be expanded into another full microservice or split up into separate nodes without notice of the *service root*.
+Communication may fail without harming effects, providing a default console log.

 ## 4.2.
 Container components

-The second layer of the checkout microservice like `<sign-in>` or `<shipping-details>` still contain mostly logic and no or less styling.
-Their job is to control their underlying presentational leaf components, aggregating events and to define a **set of actions towards the model** .
-Every container mounted directly under the service root may have a dedicated area inside the worker thread where it's fulfil his duties.
-For example, a typical `<sign-in>` contains merely two fields username and password and a submit button.
-The component listens for the submit action, aggregating the credentials and might add some semantics to it like *action: 'SIGNIN SUBMITTED'*.
-Fields and action message will be dispatched towards the model for further processing like initiating a authorization process.
+The second layer of the checkout microservice like `<sign-in>` or `<shipping-details>` still contains mostly logic and little or less styling.
+The job of a *container component* is to control its underlying presentational components and to define a **set of ACTIONS towards the model**.
+Every *container* mounted directly under the service root may have a dedicated area inside the worker thread reserved for its duties.
+For example, a typical `<sign-in>` contains merely two fields, username and password and a submit button.
+The *container component* waits for a submit action, aggregating the credentials, and might add some semantics to them.
+Field values and the action message will be dispatched towards the model for further processing like initiating an authorization process.

-Every container component is eligible  to aggregate subordinate events from their children, buffer them and interact with the model trough via a **unified message system**.
-A base class, from which `<sign-in>` or `<shipping-details>` can be extended might look like this:
+Every *container component* is eligible to aggregate subordinate events from its children, buffer them and interact with the model via a **unified message system**.
+A base class, from which `<sign-in>` or `<shipping-details>` can be extended, might look like this:

 ```javascript
 class SimpleContainer extends HTMLElement {